AdobeDocs/experience-platform.en/help/dashboards/customize/widget-library.md

 ### In-use label {#in-use-label}

 Widgets already added to a dashboard have an [!UICONTROL In-use] label attached to them when viewed in the widget library.
-This label highlights widgets that have already been added to your dashboard to avoid duplication although you can still add the same widget more than once should you wish.
+This label highlights widgets that have already been added to your dashboard to avoid duplication.
+Although, you can still add the same widget more than once should you wish.

 ![The widget library with the in-use label highlighted.](../images/customization/in-use-label.png)